BoldGrid/boldgrid-staging/readme.txt

 * Bug fix:		JIRA WPB-1887	Copy to Staging link does not have correct cursor.
 * Bug fix:		JIRA WPB-1892	Page template not saving correctly for staged pages.
 * Bug fix:		JIRA WPB-1898	When no menu is assigned to a location, active pages show in menu on staged site.
+* Bug fix:		JIRA WPB-1899	Warnings and Notices thrown when using BoldGrid Inspirations start over.

 = 1.1.1 =
 * Bug fix:		JIRA WPB-1834	Delete BoldGrid Staging Attribution page when starting over.